Overtime (ice hockey): 2007 RBC Cup – Canadian Jr A championship

 The semi-final game for the 2007 RBC Cup, saw the host Prince George Spruce Kings taking on the Camrose Kodiaks.
 The game ended up being the longest game in Royal Bank Cup history at 146 minutes and 1 second.
 The Spruce Kings broke a 2–2 tie just over six minutes into quintuple overtime to win 3–2 and clinch a berth in the RBC Cup Final against the Aurora Tigers.
 Jason Yuel of the Spruce Kings scored the winner while goaltender Jordan White stopped 91 of 93 shots for the victory.

 OPJHL

-On February 10, 2007, the Toronto Jr. Canadiens defeated the Pickering Panthers, 4–3, to take a 2–0 series lead in the first round of the OPJHL playoffs, after 104:32 of overtime.
-It is the second longest game played sanctioned by Hockey Canada.
+On February 10, 2007, the Toronto Jr. Canadiens defeated the Pickering Panthers, 4–3, to take a 2–0 series lead in the first round of the OPJHL playoffs, after 84:32 of the 5th overtime.
+It is the second longest junior hockey game played sanctioned by Hockey Canada.